Alikans0/qbio_Lab2/README.md

 In this repository, I will document my 2 months internship work, as well as ideas, encountered issues, meetings summaries, and perspectives.

-You will find a notebook for each week, starting October 10th and ending December 15th.
+You will find a notebook that helps you understand what I have done and serves as a support for my pipelines.

+October 10th - December 15th.